Skip to content

 Declaring a generic model 6+

-One of the generic's usage, can be a paginated list.
-With Returns decorator it's now possible to generic type and generate the appropriate OpenSpec documentation.
+One of the generic's usage can be a paginated list.
+With Returns decorator it's now possible to a generic type and generate the appropriate OpenSpec documentation.

 Starting with the pagination model, by using Generics and CollectionOf: